Website icon Xpert.Digital

 Innovations in transparent and translucent photovoltaics

-Bioclimatic house with photovoltaics integrated into the building
+Bioclimatic house with building-integrated photovoltaics

 The Novartis conference center in Switzerland with BIPV facade